Panama Papers: People named

-Other clients included less-senior government officials and their close relatives and associates, from over forty countries.
+Other clients included less senior government officials and their close relatives and associates, from over forty countries.

 Over £10 million of cash from the sale of the gold stolen in the 1983 Brink's-Mat robbery was laundered, first unwittingly and later with the complicity of Mossack Fonseca, through a Panamanian company, Feberion Inc. The company was set up on behalf of an unnamed client twelve months after the robbery.
 The Brinks money was put through Feberion and other front companies, through banks in Switzerland, Liechtenstein, Jersey, and the Isle of Man.
 It issued bearer shares only.
 Two nominee directors from Sark were appointed to Feberion by Jersey-based offshore specialist Centre Services.
 The offshore firms recycled the funds through land and property transactions in the United Kingdom.
 Although the Metropolitan Police Service raided the offices of Centre Services in late 1986 in cooperation with Jersey authorities, and seized papers and two Feberion bearer shares, it wasn't until 1995 that Brink's-Mat's solicitors were finally able to take control of Feberion and the assets.

 Actor Jackie Chan is mentioned in the leaked documents as a shareholder in six companies based in the British Virgin Islands.

 Client services

-Law firms play a central role in offshore financial operations.
 Mossack Fonseca is one of the biggest in its field and the biggest financial institutions refer customers to it.
 Its services to clients include incorporating and operating shell companies in friendly jurisdictions on their behalf.
 They can include creating "complex shell company structures" that, while legal, also allow the firm's clients "to operate behind an often impenetrable wall of secrecy".
 The leaked papers detail some of their intricate, multilevel, and multinational corporate structures.
 Mossack Fonseca has acted with global consultancy partners like Emirates Asset Management Ltd, Ryan Mohanlal Ltd, Sun Hedge Invest and Blue Capital Ltd on behalf of more than 300,000 companies, most of them registered in the British Overseas Territories.